-Either procedure is typically performed using local anesthesia with, or without, light sedation, and requires approximately 30-45 minutes of in-office procedure time.
+Either procedure is typically performed using local anesthesia with, or without, light sedation, and requires approximately 30 to 45 minutes of in-office procedure time.
 As with most surgeries, patients will see some bruising and swelling in the eye area for one-two weeks.
 Most people can return to normal activities within 1 week.
 The American Society of Plastic Surgeons offers more details about the surgical procedure.

-We’re here to help so schedule a free consultation to learn more about which eyelid lift is right for you.
+We’re here to help, so schedule a free consultation to learn more about which eyelid lift is right for you.
 You can request a consultation using our online form, or you can call us at (615) 942-8016 to schedule an appointment.